maitag/peote-telnet/README.md

 `$ lime build peoteTelnetClient.lime html5`

-see html5-test folder how to get it run with flash raw socket (PeoteSocketBridge.swf)
+look into html5-test folder, how to get it run in webbrowser with flash-rawsocket-bridge (PeoteSocketBridge.swf)

+####TESTING

+- first change ip/port inside Source/PeoteTelnetClient.hx to what telnet(/mud;)-server adress you wanna connect
+- if run inside webbrowser, flashplayer (raw-socket-bridge) needs permission to leave sandbox, wrap around that with some kind of [xml-daemon](https://github.com/maitag/peote-telnet/blob/master/html5-test/flashpolicyd.pl) running serverside

 ####Why another Terminal Emulation ?